SolaceLabs/pubsubplus-cf-dev/README.md

 bosh vms
 ~~~~

-### Access the VMR cli
+### Access the PubSub+ instance cli

-Get the list of vms, to find the IP address of the VMR instance you want:
+Get the list of vms, to find the IP address of the PubSub+ instance you want:
 ~~~~
 bosh vms
 ~~~~

-Now ssh to the VMR.
+Now ssh to the PubSub+ instance.
 The admin password is whatever you had set in the vars.yml and the SSH port on this BOSH-lite deployment is set to 3022.

 ~~~~
 ssh -p 3022 admin@10.244.0.150